mikefogg/BarcodeView/README.md

 <h2>Usage</h2>

-Currently the options you have are limited to what type of barcodes you would like to 'listen' for, but that makes the module pretty simple :)
+Currently the options you have are limited to what type of barcodes you would like to 'listen' for and the miniumum scan quality, but that makes the module pretty simple :)

 The types of barcodes available are: